jrossner/criticalcelticsfan/_posts/2022-06-10-Game-4-Keep-It-Simple-Are-The-Celtics-Championship-Material-or-Not.md

   7 TOV <br>
 </p>

-The Celtics offense, while still turnover prone, is doing its job against the Warriors’ defense.
+The Celtics' offense, while still turnover prone, is doing its job against the Warriors’ defense.

 ### The Continuing Lowlight of this Series
 In Quarters 1,2, & 4 this series, Celtics are 3-0 with an average margin of victory of 17.3